DealersLinkDevTeam/node-base-project/CodeStandards.md

   * Arrow notation should have spaces on each side of the arrow.
   * Template tagged literals should have no spaces between the tag and the back-tick (\`).
   * Template Expressions should have no spaces immediately inside the curly braces.
-  * The rest/spread operator (`...`) should only have a space before it when in a list, but not other spacing otherwise.
+  * The rest/spread operator (`...`) should have a space before it when in a list, but no other spacing otherwise.
   * Generator functions should have a space before the star (`*`) and no space after the star.
   * Yield statements with a start should have a space before the star (`*`) and no space after the star.